-Black powder is said to be a Chinese invention, used as fireworks, dated from the first centuries of our era.
-Despite the use of black powder-based “Greek-fires” in ancient battles,1380 is a commonly acknowledged date for the first studies on black powder.
-German Franciscan Monk, Berthold Schwarts developed gunpowder from the antique formula.
+Black powder is traditionally believed to be a Chinese invention.
+Despite the use of black powder-based “Greek-fires” in ancient battles,1380 is a commonly acknowledged date for the first uses of black powder.
+German Franciscan Monk, Berthold Schwarts, developed gunpowder from the antique formula.
 The first recorded use of black powder for rock blasting dates back to 1627, in Hungary.

-Being very cheap, fuse caps are still widely used today in the mining industry, especially in developing countries.
+Fuse caps are relatively inexpensive and as a result, are still widely used today in the mining industry, especially in developing countries.
 Fuse caps are also, by design, insensitive to electromagnetic fields.

 Electric detonators are sensitive to heat, shock, static electricity, radio frequency energy, and electromagnetic radiation.

-Total non-electric initiation systems, where the initiation source comes from a shock wave, were developed in the 1960s by Dyno Nobel.
-Non-electric detonators hit the market in 1973, offering all the advantages of electric initiation but adding safety benefits (insensitivity to electricity, radio frequency energy, and electromagnetic radiation) and a wide operational flexibility (easier to design larger initiation sequences, theoretically with an unlimited number of delays).
+Total non-electric initiation systems were introduced to offer all the advantages of electric initiation but adding safety benefits including insensitivity to electricity, radio frequency energy, and electromagnetic radiation.
+Non-electric detonators also improved operational flexibility because of their easier to design larger initiation sequences, theoretically with an unlimited number of delays.

 This initiation system is composed of shock tubes connected to down-the-hole detonators and surface connectors.
 Though their coating of reactive powders and thanks to a starter, shock tubes transmit shock waves to the non-electric detonators.
-Connection on the field is “plumbing-like,” assuming the shock-wave is like water, circulating in the tube from a detonator to another.
+Non-electric detonators are used worldwide.

-From 1990 to 2000, massive research and development movement was conducted by a large number of actors to develop pre-programmed or programmable electronic detonators.
-Programmable electronic detonators represent a step ahead in the logic, offering an amazing flexibility in the choice of initiation timing.
+Enormous research and development has been conducted to develop pre-programmed or programmable electronic detonators.
+Programmable electronic detonators represent a step ahead in the logic, offering amazing flexibility in the choice of initiation timing.
 This flexibility together with the electronically controlled accuracy opens doors for short delays complex initiation sequences that have since demonstrated significant benefits (nuisance reduction, productivity increase) to mining stakeholders.
 Numerical simulation software tools have been developed to help mining engineers to deal with such a huge number of possibilities in the design of their shots.